USC's president departs amid sex-abuse scandal involving former campus gynecologist

 The University of Southern California's embattled president stepped down Tuesday in the wake of a sex-abuse scandal that has led to hundreds of plaintiffs suing the university and a former gynecologist.
 Trustees have appointed an acting president.

 C.L.
-Max Nikias, 65, and school administrators faced mounting criticism for ignoring decades of sexual misconduct complaints against Dr. George Tyndall, who workd at the university clinic for 30 years.
+Max Nikias, 65, and school administrators faced mounting criticism for ignoring decades of sexual misconduct complaints against Dr. George Tyndall, who worked at the university clinic for 30 years.

 Nikias agreed in May to step down at an unspecified date, Fox News previously reported.
 But faculty members addressed a petition to the trustees last week, indicating they had waited long enough for Nikias to leave.